String Quartet No. 3 (Beethoven): Analysis

-According to Steinberg, this is "the gentlest, most consistently lyrical work [within Beethoven's Op.
+According to Michael Steinberg, this is "the gentlest, most consistently Minore & Maggoire lyrical work [within Beethoven's Op.
 18]", except for the fourth movement, in which "Beethoven first explores the idea of shifting the centre of gravity toward the end of a multimovement work".

 The first movement starts with a gentle and unassuming theme:

 However, its return at the start of the recapitulation shows the theme in an entirely different light.
-Philip Radcliffe (1965, p.
-24) describes this moment as “beautifully contrived”.
-Burstein (1998, p.
-295) describes the dramatic and unusual harmonic progression at the end of the development section as “breathtaking”.
+Philip Radcliffe describes this moment as “beautifully contrived”.
+Burstein describes the dramatic and unusual harmonic progression at the end of the development section as “breathtaking”.

 “The sudden reinterpretation of the C♯ creates a type of tonal crisis which has deep structural ramifications for the entire movement.
-Beethoven’s brilliant manner of dealing with the implications of this unusual strategy indicates a debt to his teacher, Haydn, and also reveals much about Beethoven’s own craft and artistic vision”.
-The final movement contains a theme that resembles the Mexican Hat Dance.
+Beethoven's brilliant manner of dealing with the implications of this unusual strategy indicates a debt to his teacher, Haydn, and also reveals much about Beethoven's own craft and artistic vision.”
+The final movement contains a theme that resembles the Mexican hat dance.